asottile/pyupgrade/README.md

 Availability:
 - File imports `from __future__ import unicode_literals`
-- `--py3-plus` is passed on the commandline.
+- or `--py3-plus` is passed on the commandline.

 ```diff
 -u'foo'